 - Optional: red food coloring

-- Royal Icing thinned with a little water, if necessary
+- 1 recipe Royal Icing (thinned with a little water, if necessary)

-- In a medium saucepan, dissolve sugar in water over low heat until sugar dissolves.
+In a medium saucepan, dissolve the sugar in water over low heat.
 Let cool to room temperature and preheat the oven to 350 F.